Alexander3/room-escape/README.md

 ## Contributing

+Unity 5 was used to develop this project.
 In order to open project in Unity you must have Blender installed.
+Open folder `Unity Project` in Unity.
-Place your .blend files inside `Unity project\Assets\3D`.
+Place new .blend files inside `Unity project\Assets\3D`.
 Do not use `3D stuff` folder, these files should be migrated into `Assets\3D`.

 ### [Solution](Solution.md)